vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

 If you need some home automation inspiration, check my [home automation ideas](../ideas/home_automation_ideas) section!

-Most devices are for sale by the online shops Aliexpress or Banggood.
+Most devices are for sale by the online shops AliExpress or Banggood.
 I order 90% of my home automation devices on these two sites for years already.
 You pay a good price, and they have fast shipping, sometimes you have the order already delivered within one week!